lirantal/ls-mcp/docs/project.md

 1.  **File Discovery:** The tool starts by looking for MCP configuration files in predefined locations.
 These locations are specific to different applications (like VS Code, Claude, Cursor, etc.) and operating systems (macOS, Windows).
 The tool gracefully handles unsupported operating systems (like Linux) by providing meaningful error messages.

+   **Directory Bubbling Feature:** For local (project-scoped) MCP configuration files, the tool now includes an intelligent directory bubbling feature.
+If a local config file isn't found in the current directory, it automatically searches up the directory tree until it finds the file or reaches the user's home directory or root directory.
+This provides better Developer Experience (DX) by allowing users to run `ls-mcp` from anywhere within their project structure and still detect project-scoped MCP config files.

 2.  **Configuration Parsing:** Once a configuration file is found, it is parsed to extract the list of configured MCP servers.
 The tool can handle standard JSON and JSON with comments (JSONC).
 It's designed to be flexible and can find server configurations under different keys like `servers`, `mcp.servers`, `mcpServers`, and `context_servers` to support a variety of applications.

 3.  **Process Detection:** For each configured MCP server, the tool checks if it is currently running.
 It does this by executing system commands (`ps` on macOS and `powershell` on Windows) to get a list of all active processes.
 It then compares the command from the MCP configuration with the running processes to determine the server's status.
 The tool includes specific logic to handle common ways of running MCP servers, such as using `uvx` or `npx`.